MAP Project Roles

 the business opportunities or challenges defined by the sponsor

 organization.
-Project works takes place at both the company site and in Ann Arbor.
+Project work takes place at both the company site and in Ann Arbor.
 In return, students receive 7.5 course credits.

 Monetary compensation is not accepted.